North Carolina State University reactor program: Neutron Imaging Facility

 Neutron radiography is a powerful non-destructive imaging technique for the internal evaluation of materials or components.
 It involves the attenuation of a neutron beam by an object to be radiographed, and registration of the attenuation process (as an image) digitally or on film.
 Neutron radiography is similar in principle to X-ray radiography, and is complementary in the nature of information supplied.
 The interactions of X-rays and neutrons with matter are fundamentally different, however, forming the basis of many unique applications using neutrons.
 While X-rays interact with the electron cloud surrounding the nucleus of an atom, neutrons interact with the nucleus itself.
 For more information see neutron radiology.

+Neutron Powder Diffraction Facility

+Neutron diffraction is complementary to other materials characterization methods, such as X-ray diffraction.
+Neutron diffraction is usually used in a highly specialized way to provide critical information.
+It has many advantages over X-ray diffraction.
+The PULSTAR Neutron Powder Diffraction Facility and Microstructure Analysis Laboratory utilize the capabilities of the double-axis neutron diffraction system installed at beamport #4 of the PULSTAR reactor.

 Ultra Cold Neutron Source

 The Ultra Cold Neutron Source (UCNS) uses neutrons produced in the reactor by slowing them down through a chamber of methane and other materials and holds them in a tank of D_{2}O. This addition is essentially a tap of neutrons from a beamport adjacent to the reaction to do this research.